CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/02-navigation.md

  Now you can see all the different objects that can be contained within a schema.

  To find our tables go ahead and expand the table item in the left navigation tree.
-You will see four tables, one created by the initialization script _testtable_ and three loaded in this scenario, storm details for the United States.
+You will see four tables, one created by the initialization script, named _testtable_, and three others with storm information for the United States.

  Go ahead and click on _se_details_ and then click on the top SQL tab.
 You should now see the DDL statements to create this table.